Increase email security with MTA-STS and TLS reports

 - Messages that couldn’t be sent.

-The reports help you learn about any issues external servers might have when sending messages to your domain.
-You can start getting reports before your domain enforces MTA-STS encryption and authentication by setting your policy to testing mode.
-Fix any connection issues with your domain before changing your policy to enforced mode.
+Before your domain enforces MTA-STS encryption and authentication, set your policy to testing mode.
+Check the daily reports to identify and fix any connection issues with your domain.
+Then, change your policy to enforce mode.
 Learn more about MTA-STS policy modes.